silverstripe-terraformers/keys-for-cache/README.md

 </body>
 ```

+**Important note:** Definitely consider the performance consideration of invalidating your `Page` cache any time an
+element is updated.
+It has been added above purely as an example of what it technically possible; it has not been added
+as a recommendation.

 ## Performance impact/considerations

-This will increase the queries to the database when DataObjects are updated.
+This will increase the queries to the database when `DataObjects` are updated.
 We are still pretty early into our
 performance tests, but so far it has not created an unreasonable amount of additional load time to author actions.

 ### Queued jobs